cathydo178/Data-Engineering-Projects/Project 2 - Data Warehouse/README.md

 A music streaming startup **Sparkify** has grown their user base and song database.
 They want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-As their data engineer, I am tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimennsional tables for their analytics team to continue finding insights in what songs their users are listening to.
+As their data engineer, I am tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.

 # PROJECT DESCRIPTION